Pułtusk: Under the partitions

 Another Battle of Pułtusk was fought on 26 December 1806, between forces of Imperial Russia and Imperial France.
 The battle became so famous that its name is inscribed on the Arc de Triomphe in Paris.
 After the fall of Warsaw in 1809, Pułtusk became the temporary capital of the Duchy of Warsaw.
 After the fall of Napoléon Bonaparte, the town became part of so-called Congress Poland within the Russian Partition of Poland.

+In 1811 a new ship-of-the-line of the French navy was named Pulstuck, to commemorate this battle.
+This ship of 74 guns of the Téméraire-class was built in Antwerp.
+Only after the Danish crew of the ship remarked about the spelling of the name, this was corrected to Pultusk, with an icy comment from the emperor that "the French people didn't know their victories."
+After the fall of the French empire the ship was transferred to the new Dutch navy and named Waterloo (I).

 During the November Uprising, the town changed hands several times.
 In 1831 Russian forces were carrying a cholera epidemic when they entered the town, resulting in high fatalities.
 Pułtusk inhabitants took part also in the January Uprising.
 Afterwards the town was utterly destroyed and Russian officials sent many prominent citizens to Siberia and internal exile.
 On 30 January 1868 a meteorite fell in Pułtusk.
 It was one of the biggest to fall in Europe.
 Large chunks (9 kg each) were acquired by the British Museum, which has them on display in London.

 Although, the first Jews settled in the town in the 15th century, the Jewish community only started to flourish in the 19th century after a large influx of Jews.
 At the start of the 19th century, about 120 Jews lived in the city.
 Others lived in shtetls outside the city.
 Throughout the 19th century, though, the Jewish population increased rapidly to nearly 7,000 in the mid-19th century as a result of Russian discriminatory policies and the expulsion of Jews from Russia to Russian-controlled Congress Poland (see Pale of Settlement).
+By the year 1900, around 6,000 Jews lived in Pułtusk.
+Many had migrated to nearby Warsaw before and after World War I. Others emigrated to the United States.

 The great fire in 1875 destroyed most of the city.
 It was depicted by Nobel Laureate Henryk Sienkiewicz in his novel Quo Vadis as the great fire of Rome.

-By the year 1900, around 6,000 Jews lived in Pułtusk.
-Many had migrated to nearby Warsaw before and after World War I. Others emigrated to the United States.
-Following the war, the Jewish population rose to about 7,500 and accounted for roughly half of the total population of the town.

 During the First World War Pultusk was the scene of another battle on 13 July 1915 when German forces attempted to cross the river Narew at Pułtusk.
 The 40th Infantry Division and the 50th Infantry Division of the imperial Russian Army successfully prevented them.